 What to Do With Old Appliances

 When your old appliances start breaking down, it helps to know your options for getting rid of them.
-Fortunately, there are plenty of ways to dispose of old appliances in your local area, all you have to do is a little research to determine whether your appliance should be donated, recycled or thrown out.
+Fortunately, there are plenty of ways to dispose of old appliances in your area.
+You’ll just need to decide whether your best option for appliance disposal is donating it, recycling it or just throwing it away.

 Assess the Condition of Your Old Appliances

-- Loud Noises: Most appliances are not supposed to sound like a blender filled with razor blades .
-If your fridge or microwave is making an unusually loud noise, it’s probably time to replace.
+- Loud Noises: If your fridge or microwave is making an unusually loud noise, it’s probably time to replace.

-- Constant Repairs: If you find yourself fixing something on your appliance every six months, it’s time to give it the boot.
+- Constant Repairs: If you find yourself fixing something on your appliance more than once a year, it’s time to get a new one.

-If your appliance doesn’t have any major problems, and you simply want to update to a more efficient or stylish looking model, you can simply donate your old appliance.
+If your appliance doesn’t have any major problems, you can simply donate it.
 The organizations below generally accept large appliances as donations:

-If your appliance is in poor condition, or is broken beyond repair, then the next best thing you can do is recycle it.
-Your options for recycling your appliance will differ based on what you are recycling and the options available near you.
-In general, you should be able to recycle things like refrigerators, freezers, and ovens using the local resources below.
+If your appliance is in poor condition, or is broken beyond repair, then the best option for appliance disposal is to recycle it.
+Your options for recycling will differ based on what you are recycling and the options available near you.
+In general, you should be able to recycle things like refrigerators, freezers and ovens using the local resources below.